PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Low rates, high quality standards–that’s the PolicyMe difference.

-A better question might be, “What’s the best life insurance for your situation?”
+A better question might be, “What’s the best life insurance for your financial needs?”

 Term life insurance is the top choice for most Canadians because it’s simple, affordable, and covers a fixed term of 10-30 years, which matches the length of most financial obligations.
 If you’re shopping for life insurance to protect your family’s finances when your kids are young or until your mortgage is paid off, you likely need term coverage.